The United Arab Emirates e-Invoicing

 e-Invoicing Regulation Overview

 The United Arab Emirates is introducing mandatory e-invoicing to improve tax compliance and economic digitization.
 Led by the Ministry of Finance (MoF) and the Federal Tax Authority (FTA), the phased implementation is set to begin in 2026 and will apply to business-to-business (B2B) and business-to-government (B2G) transactions.
-This initiative includes real-time digital processing, validation, and reporting of invoices, aligning the UAE with global practices in e-invoicing and tax transparency.

 Methodology of e-Invoicing System

 The UAE’s e-invoicing model adopts a Decentralized Continuous Transaction Control and Exchange (DCTCE) system, requiring suppliers to submit invoice data to accredited service providers (ASPs) before tax authorities receive transaction details.
-These ASPs will be responsible for validating invoices, transforming them into the UAE-compliant XML format, and ensuring adherence to the e-Invoicing Data Dictionary (PINT AE) before the invoices are transmitted to the buyer, enabling real-time or near-real-time oversight.
+These ASPs will be responsible for validating invoices, transforming them into the UAE-compliant XML format, and ensuring adherence to the e-invoicing Data Dictionary (PINT AE) before the invoices are transmitted to the buyer, enabling real-time or near-real-time oversight.
 The e-Invoicing Data Dictionary defines mandatory and optional fields for various invoice types, including standard tax invoices and credit notes, ensuring uniform data standards across businesses.

 The UAE has chosen to implement a five-corner Peppol-based model.
 In this system, the tax authority acts as the fifth corner.
 The process involves sellers transmitting invoices to their designated ASP, which verifies and processes them before passing them along the Peppol network.
 The buyer receives the invoice through their own ASP, and at the same time, the tax authorities receive a report of the transaction through a government platform, which confirms the successful transmission of tax data.